Skip to content

 10 Italian charcuterie you must not miss

-Italian charcuterie, also known as salumi, is a real treasure in Italian cuisine.
-I have to admit that these delicacies are an almost irresistible temptation for me, and one of the reasons why I always weigh a few kilos more when I return to Denmark after a trip to Italy!
-Let's take a taste journey through Italy and explore the 10 best salumi, each with their unique character and history in every italian supermarket.
+Italian charcuterie, also known as salumi, is a true treasure in the Italian kitchen.
+I must admit that these delicacies are an almost irresistible temptation for me, and one of the reasons why I always weigh a few kilos more when I return to Denmark after a trip to Italy!
+Let's take a taste journey through Italy and explore the 10 best salumi, each with their own unique character and history, which can be found in every Italian supermarket.

 Our journey begins in Emilia Romagna with the iconic Prosciutto di Parma.
-This air-dried ham is known for its delicate and slightly salty taste, achieved through a careful aging process of up to 24 months.
-Prosciutto di Parma is perfect to be served with fresh figs or as part of an antipasti plate with olives and artichokes.
+This air-dried ham is known for its delicate and slightly salty flavor, achieved through a careful maturation process of up to 24 months.
+Parma ham is perfect to be served with fresh figs or as part of an antipasti platter with olives and artichokes.

 Italian salami from the Parma area is a true classic.
-This salami, made from lean pork and seasoned with black pepper and garlic, has a rich and complex flavor.
-I love to enjoy it with a slice of cheese and a glass of Amarone red wine – a perfect combination of flavor and texture.
+Made from lean pork and seasoned with black pepper and garlic, this salami has a rich and complex flavor.
+I love enjoying it with a slice of cheese and a glass of Amarone red wine – a perfect combination of flavor and texture.

 Coppa di Parma is made from the neck of the pig, seasoned and air-dried to achieve a juicy and flavorful experience.
-Its fragrant notes of smoke and spices make it ideal to be served with grilled bread and a drizzle of balsamic vinegar.
+Its fragrant notes of smoke and spices make it ideal to be served with grilled bread and a drizzle of balsamic.

-Guanciale, made from pork jowl, is essential in dishes such as pasta alla carbonara and pasta amatriciana.
-Its rich flavor and bold texture add a depth that makes every bite unforgettable.
-A classic pasta alla carbonara made with guanciale, egg and parmesan cheese is an unrivaled taste experience.
+Guanciale, made from pork cheek, is essential in dishes like pasta alla carbonara and pasta amatriciana.
+Its rich flavor and fatty texture add a depth that makes every bite unforgettable.
+A classic pasta alla carbonara made with guanciale, eggs, and Parmesan cheese is an unrivaled taste experience.

 5. Pancetta

-Pancetta is Italian bacon that is salted and seasoned with herbs before curing.
-It can be both rolled and flat, and is often used to add deep flavor to dishes such as risotto or simply fried crisp and served as a snack.
-Try using it in a creamy pasta dish with peas and Parmigiano Reggiano – a real delight.
+Pancetta is Italian bacon that is salted and seasoned with herbs before maturing.
+It can be either rolled or flat and is often used to add depth of flavour to dishes like risotto or simply fried crisp and served as a snack.
+Try using it in a creamy pasta dish with peas and Parmigiano Reggiano – a real treat.

 6. Mortadella di Bologna